NUstat/equiticity-census-data/README.md

 A census data automation tool, made in Python.
 Contains the needed “data”, code, and an “output” folder.
 Documentation on how to use the automation tool is in Census Data Automation.docx visualize_data.ipynb is the script used to create kepler.gl visualization.
+If you would like to add additional data to the visualization, it must be in a .csv or .json format.

 # Scripts